 You do not have to dive in order to see these incredible scenes.
-There are many amazing snorkeling tours that will allow you to experience the beauty of the reef!
+There are many amazing snorkelling tours that will allow you to experience the beauty of the reef!

 The best time to visit the Great Barrier Reef is from June to October.
-This peak season offers some key advantages for travelers.
-On average the temperature hovers between 15 degrees and 26 degrees (so with a wetsuit that is doable) But because of the low rainfall, waters are ofter more clear, so you will have better snorkeling conditions.
+This peak season offers some key advantages for travellers.
+On average the temperature hovers between 15 degrees and 26 degrees (so with a wetsuit that is doable) But because of the low rainfall, waters are ofter more clear, so you will have better snorkelling conditions.

 great barrier reef tours – ABOUT OCEAN SAFARI

-The Ocean Safari is run from Cape Tribulation (In the Daintree Rainforest) and offers half a day snorkeling tours.
+The Ocean Safari is run from Cape Tribulation (In the Daintree Rainforest) and offers half a day snorkelling tours.
 They go to two different reef sites (Mackay and Undine Reefs).
 In total, you swim for about 2 hours and you have the opportunity to see turtles, stingrays, lots of parrotfish and much more.
-It includes all snorkeling equipment and a personalized snorkel instruction.
+It includes all snorkelling equipment and personalized snorkel instructions.

 If you are looking for more information on the Daintree rainforest, then have a look at my 2-day itinerary to the rainforest.
 Filled with handy information.